Dev-wael1/home-service-app/README.md

 ```

 __5. Choose How to Run Your App:__

-- Once the development server is running, it will display relevant information.
+-<b> Once the development server is running, it will display relevant information.
 - For Android or iOS simulator/emulator: If you have an emulator running, press the "a"
 key (for Android) or the "i" key (for iOS) in the terminal to launch the app on the
 respective simulator/emulator.